swiftlang/swift/docs/ARCOptimization.rst

-1. While we can not ignore all such unreachable terminated blocks for ARC purposes for instance, if we sink a retain past a br into a non arc.programtermination_point block, we must sink the retain into the block.
+1. While we can not ignore all such unreachable terminated blocks for ARC purposes for instance, if we sink a retain past a br into a non programtermination_point block, we must sink the retain into the block.

 2. If we are able to infer that an object's lifetime scope would never end due to the unreachable/no-return function, then we do not need to end the lifetime